emeinhardt/pointed-word/README.md

 ## Why might I want to think about pointed words?

+ - Modeling particular classes of state machines ("lookaround machines") over sequences.
+ - Reasoning about compositions of cokleisli arrows in list-zipper-like comonads.
  - Modeling diffs of same-length sequences — or patches between them.
- - Reasoning about cokleisli arrows in list-zipper-like comonads.
- - Modeling particular classes of state machines ("lookaround machines") over sequences.

 These are roughly the reasons I wrote the package — reasoning about a particular finite-state model of string transformations called *bimachines*.